SharePoint/sp-dev-docs/docs/spfx/web-parts/get-started/build-a-hello-world-web-part.md

 Go to the following URL: 'https://your-sharepoint-site/_layouts/workbench.aspx'

 >**Note:** If you do not have the SPFx developer certificate installed, then Workbench will notify you that it is configured not to load scripts from localhost.
-Execute `gulp trust-dev-cert` command in your project directory console to install the developer certificate.
+Stop currently running process in the console window, execute `gulp trust-dev-cert` command in your project directory console to install the developer certificate before running `gulp serve`command again.

 ![SharePoint Workbench running in a SharePoint Online site](../../../../images/sp-workbench-o365.png)